petk/php-build-system/README.md

 * `c` key will run the configuration step
 * `g` key will run the generation step (you might need to press `c` again)

-Much like the CMake GUI, the build step is executed via the command line afterward.
+Much like the CMake GUI, the build step is executed on the command line afterward.

 ```sh